earaucomoreno/earaucomoreno/README.md

 I love not just to develop software; I love to research and develop new solutions to make life easier.

-Currently, I am a final-semester student in Data Science and Machine Learning at Red River College in Canada.
-I am excited about how to apply and combine it with my current background in Canada and with the rest of the world.
-Thanks for visiting my profile and enjoy!
+I graduated with a degree in Data Science and Machine Learning from Red River College in Canada.
+I am eager to explore how I can integrate and leverage this expertise with my existing skills to make a global impact.
+Thank you for visiting my profile and I hope you find it insightful!

 📫 How to reach me: